auth0-sandbox/lab-app-integration/README.md

 If you are working inside a GitHub Codespace you may close and delete the Codespace.
 If you are inside a Docker Container you may delete the docker container, and the image that launched it.

+## Troubleshooting

+1. Check the DEBUG CONSOLE is VS Code for messages from the application
+1. If the application launches in the browser, check the JavaScript console under Web Developer tools for messages about bad URLs

+### No login screen

+1. The callback URL is not registered in the Auth0 application
+1. The CLIENT_ID or ISSUER_BASE_URL are not set correctly
+1. Check the Auth0 tenant log for issues

+### Cannot log in

+1. The user *will.notspend@oldmoneyis.us* was not created using the *Sign up* link
+1. The password was mistyped during account creation
+1. Check the Auth0 tenant log for failed authorization requests and reasons why